What is a corporate card? Guide for your business spending

 • Check the corporate card fees first.
 Depending on the number of employees in your business, the annual fee per card can quickly accumulate and outweigh the potential benefits.

 • Review the card’s foreign exchange rates.
-If you spend a lot in overseas currencies or make a high volume of purchases in foreign currencies, this can also get expensive.
+If you spend a significant amount in overseas currencies or make a high volume of purchases in foreign currencies, this can also become expensive.

 Fees are inevitable, but there are ways to reduce the cost of a corporate card.